 Blenheim converted to Academy Status in March 2012 and has developed many community and primary school links.
 Blenheim is a well-resourced school and is fortunate to have outstanding facilities including modern buildings, large grounds, an AstroTurf pitch, bespoke sixth form facilities and grass football and rugby pitches.
 The school has a significant capital reserve with complete autonomy to invest.
 Together with a very supportive and well qualified governing body the school has invested significantly in several areas, not least in the appointment of high-quality practitioners and site infrastructure.
-Our buildings have recently received an internal £350,000 face lift.
+Since 2017 our buildings have received a £500,000 face lift.
 Visitors now comment on the calm, purposeful learning environment that pervades.
 Blenheim has an iPad for learning scheme through which 98% of students own an iPad.
 Naturally, teaching staff need to be willing to engage with new technologies and to want to develop their pedagogy.